woowacourse-precourse/java-lotto-7/README.md

    - [x] validate string whether numeric string is out of Int type range or not
    - [x] validate string whether numeric string is positive or not
    - [x] validate string whether string is blank or not
+   - [ ] validate number whether number is divisible by specific number or not

 ### Throwing Exception logic